Layr-Labs/eigenlayer-contracts/docs/core/StrategyManager.md

 function setStrategyWhitelister(address newStrategyWhitelister) external onlyOwner
 ```

 Allows the `owner` to update the Strategy Whitelister address.
+Currently, the Strategy Whitelister role is held by the `StrategyFactory`.
+See [Strategies](#strategies) for more details.

 *Effects*:
 * Updates `StrategyManager.strategyWhitelister`